Best pillow for side sleepers – tried and tested for side sleeping comfort and support

 Should side sleepers use two pillows?

-When it comes to how many pillows you should sleep with, sleep experts advise sleeping with one, and not two pillows, under your head.
+When it comes to how many pillows you should sleep with, sleep experts advise that side sleepers should use one, and not two pillows, under their head.
 If you're a side sleeper that means you'll need one higher loft pillow that fits the gap between your ear and the bed to keep your neck straight.

 Is a firm or soft pillow better for side sleepers?

-Yes, many side sleepers will sleep more comfortably with a pillow between the legs to keep the hips stacked.
-As Kora from Sleepseeker explains, 'when sleeping on your side, your spine can pull out of alignment and cause pain in your lower back and hips’.
-Adding a pillow between your legs can help to prevent the lower back from twisting.
+The pillow trick for side sleepers refers to sleeping with an extra pillow between your legs when you sleep on your side.
+This can help to keep your hips stacked and avoid twisting in your spine when you sleep on your side.
+As sleep expert Kora from Sleepseeker explains, 'when sleeping on your side, your spine can pull out of alignment and cause pain in your lower back and hips.
+Adding a pillow between your legs can help to prevent the lower back from twisting.'

 Amy is Ideal Home’s Sleep Editor and the Ideal Home Certified Expert on Sleep.
 She's spent the last four years researching and writing about what makes for the best night’s sleep during the day and testing out sleep products to find the best-in-class by night.
 So far she’s clocked up over 10,000 hours of pillow, duvet, and mattress testing experience.